-Head along early for first dibs on bargain vintage furniture, clothing and collectibles, as well as the odd used electronic good.
+Head along early for first dibs on bargain vintage furniture, clothing and collectibles, as well as the odd used electronic item.
 Early bird tickets cost a princely £7.00.
-For cheaper items or just to browse, you’re better off arriving after 11:30 am, when the price drops down to £1.00.
+For cheaper items or just to browse, you’re better off arriving after 11:30am, when the price drops down to £1.00.

 Getting to Pimclico Car Boot Sale

-Pimlico Car Boot Sale is a few minutes walk from Pimlico underground station, and six or seven minutes from Victoria Station. you’ll almost certainly be getting the Victoria line here.
-When you arrive, be sure to check in the academy building at the end of the yard.
-It’s easily missed, and there are plenty of stalls inside.
+Pimlico Car Boot Sale is a few minutes walk from Pimlico underground station, and six or seven minutes from Victoria Station.
+If you’re getting the Victoria line here, be sure to check in the Academy building at the end of the yard; it’s easily missed, and there are plenty of stalls inside.